mjcdeleon/cse15l-lab-reports/lab2.md

 The methods in my code that are being called are the handleRequest method and the class StringServer.
 The class StringServer checks to see if there are the correct amount of arguments in the command being given, in order for the server to run and work properly.
 The handleRequest method checks to see which messages are to be shown.

+The relevant arguments to the handleRequest method is the String '/add-message' what this does is it meets a condition to let the server know that when printing the home page, there is a new message to be added.
 ## Second example of using the /add-message
 ![Image](SecondExample.png)